 Dr. Gupta was great.
 I was in pain day and night and nothing would take care of the pain.
 I couldn’t sleep.
 After I did the anterior hip surgery, after recovery, I was great.
 I can do stairs, the treadmill, live my life with no problem.
 I could not walk in the mall before, and now I can.
 I recommend Dr. Manish Gupta 100% to everyone who I meet who has a problem with the hip.
 He’s a wonderful doctor!

 Hip pain is a common complaint that can be caused by a wide variety of problems.
 The precise location of your hip pain can provide valuable clues about the underlying cause. it is important to get to the bottom of your pain in order to receive the most effective hip pain treatment.

-If you’ve experienced hip joint pain for more than a week or the pain prohibits you from walking comfortably or sleeping, our doctors can help you to find the right treatment for you.
-Our mission in Sports & Orthopedic Center is to help you manage your pain and get back to your physical activities as quickly as possible.
+If you’ve experienced hip joint pain for more than a week or the pain prohibits you from walking comfortably or sleeping, our hip orthopedic surgeons can help to find the right treatment for you.
+Our mission at Sports & Orthopedic Center is to help you manage your pain and get back to your physical activities as quickly as possible.

 COMMON CAUSES OF HIP PAIN INCLUDE:

 - Hip bursitis: A bursa is a closed fluid-filled sac that functions as a gliding surface to reduce friction between tissues of the body.
 “Bursae” is the plural form of “bursa.”
 The major bursae are located adjacent to the tendons near the large joints, such as the shoulders, elbows, hips, and knees.
 When a bursa becomes inflamed, the condition is known as “bursitis.”